HenningSchaar/lavina-doc/1_text.md

 Sound synthesisers are commonly understood as musical instruments, but with sound generating devices gaining complexity through technological advancement, they can also gain autonomy in their function as performing entities in the music generation process.

 In musical improvisation this process happens while the music is being generated.
-However in experimental composition techniques, established through the work of composers of musique concrète, a composition is being informed by the material which is used to create it.
+However in experimental composition techniques, established through the work of composers of *Musique Concrète*, a composition is being informed by the material which is used to create it.
 The feedback to user input of music generation systems can act as such a material and can inform decisions about the composition in a workflow that could be understood as trial-and-error.

 The nature of musical generation through interaction and feedback manifest themselves not only in the workflow with Lavina, but also in the interactions between the individual particles of the flocking system.